|

 TYPES OF MOLDINGS

-| Our ceiling molding is machine cut to install to join the
+| Our ceiling molding is machined cut to install to join

-wall and ceiling, |
+the wall and ceiling. |

-| Bamboo base moldings come in a variety of sizes and
+| Bamboo base molding comes in a variety of different sizes and

-molding can be used in conjunction with a base shoe, a small quarter round
+can be used in conjunction with a base shoe, a small quarter round molding

-molding that is applied on the base to finish the look. |
+that is applied on the base for a finished look. |

 Step 2